We understand “it gets better” but what can you do until it gets better?

-Project Contrast was originally created in Maxwell’s home state of Utah where suicide is the leading cause of death for youth ages 10 to 17.
-Most of these suicides are taking place within the LGBTQ+ community, yet the state - and its strong religious culture - refuse to accept the truth.
-After two consecutive series in Utah, Maxwell visited five new states facing the same epidemic.
-Since January 2018 he has traveled to six new locations working with local LGBTQ+ resource centers, meeting and documenting queer youth, and allowing youth and their families to share their stories.
+Originally created in Maxwell’s home state of Utah where suicide is the leading cause of death for youth ages 10 to 17.
+Many of these suicides are taking place within the LGBTQ+ community, yet the state - and its strong religious culture - refuse to accept the facts.
+After two consecutive series in Utah, Maxwell’s project is going national.
+Since January 2018 he has began his travels to new states and locations.
+Working with local LGBTQ+ resource centers, meeting and documenting queer youth, and allowing youth and their families to share their stories.
 With this work, Project Contrast has created communities and given struggling LGBTQ+ youth hope for their future.